 Visit a traditional riverside Malay village

 As in most of Malaysia’s largest cities, traditional ways of life are slowly disappearing around Melaka as modernism sweeps in.
 One exception is Kampung Morten, a charming riverside Malay village that still holds true to its simpler roots and is one of the coolest places to see in Melaka.

-Kampung Morten lies within a 15-minute walk of the historical centre of Melaka, but couldn’t be a bigger contrast from the city around it.
+Kampung Morten lies within a 15-minute walk of the historical centre, but couldn’t be a bigger contrast from the city around it.
 Colourful low-rise red-roofed houses punctuate the Melaka skyline while modern high-rises loom above.

 When you’re strolling around Kampung Morten, set aside some time to visit Villa Sentosa.
 This traditional Malay house, built in 1921, offers an intimate look at the village’s traditional architecture and way of life as told by a descendant of the original owner.
 Entry to the museum is free.